niek95/Data_project/PROGRESS.md

 information is encoded in the json file itself so it contains no more redundant information.
 Now to find a way to loop through everything based on the chosen time period.

+### Day 14
+Finally managed to finish the date selector.
+It's very messy at the moment, so future optimizations might be able to make it run a bit faster.
+Also fixed the day selector and attached it to the slider on the page.